-If you are still thinking about declaring (or changing) your major this semester but need help exploring options, make an appointment at the Center for Academic Planning & Exploration (CAPE).
-You can meet with a CAPE Coach who will assist you in exploring majors across all U of M undergraduate colleges and creating a personal action plan.
+If you are still thinking about choosing your major this semester but need some help exploring your options consider making an appointment at the Center for Academic Planning & Exploration (CAPE).
+You can meet individually with a CAPE Coach who will assist you in exploring different majors and creating a personal action plan.

-With papers due, campus activities happening and midterms just around the corner, you may be stressed out.
-Check out resources on the Student Mental Health website to help you better manage stress.
+With papers due, campus activities happening and midterms just around the corner, you may be beginning to feel stressed out.
+Check out resources on the Student Mental Health website for information on identifying and managing your stress.

 Do You Need to Drop a Class?

-March 15 is the last day to drop a class without college approval for spring 2013.
+March 13 is the last day to drop a class without college approval for Spring 2012.
 You will receive a "W" on your transcript.
-It is always a good idea to talk with your adviser and a One Stop Counselor when you want to make a change on your registration – doing so can impact several other parts of your student record and financial aid.
-Review the Cancel/Add Deadlines Calendar for all important class deadlines.
+It is always a good idea to talk with your adviser and a One Stop counselor when you want to make a change on your registration as those changes can impact other parts of your student record.
+Review the Cancel/Add Deadlines calendar for all important class deadlines.

 It's Time to Start Planning Your Summer Abroad

-Have you filled out your 2013-2014 FAFSA yet?
-The priority deadline for all returning students is April 15.
-You can fill out your FAFSA online.
+Have you filled out your 2012-2013 FAFSA yet?
+The priority deadline for all returning students is April 1.
+You can easily fill out your FAFSA online.

-Consider this: If you spend $750 on a spring break trip on your credit card (15% interest rate) and you can only afford to make a required minimum payment, it will take you six-and-a-half years to pay off your trip, and you will have paid $434 dollars in interest.
+Consider this: If you charge $750 on your credit card (with a 15% interest rate), for a spring break trip and you can only afford to make a required minimum payment, it will take you six and a half years to pay off your trip, and you will have paid $434 dollars in interest.
 That spring break trip now cost you almost $1,200!
-Find more information on spending responsibly, and managing your finances in the money management section of the One Stop website.
+Find more information on spending responsibly, and managing your finances by visiting the money management section of the One Stop website.

 Find a Job on Campus

 Short on cash?
 Work on campus!
 Look for a part-time job on campus that works with your class schedule.
 For more information, to view available jobs, or to fill out an application you can get started at the Office of Human Resources website.